 9:20-21 But (a) the rest of mankind, who were not killed by these plagues, did not repent (b) of the works of their hands, that they should not worship demons, and idols of gold, silver, brass, stone, and wood, which can neither see nor hear nor walk.
 And they did not repent of their murders or their sorceries or their sexual immorality or their thefts. (c)

-- Indicating that virtually all of mankind, other than the Jews and Gentiles who have not taken the mark of the beast and are protected by Yahuah from physical harm, have either been killed or are unrepentant.
+a.
+Indicating that virtually all of mankind, other than the Jews and Gentiles who have not taken the mark of the beast and are protected by Yahovah from physical harm, have either been killed or are unrepentant.

-- Notice that by this point in time, mankind is beyond hope; the Gospel has no effect.
+c.
+Notice that by this point in time, mankind is beyond hope; the Gospel has no effect.
 There is no appeal for anyone to repent; it is just noted that no one does repent.
 The only inhabitants left on the earth (other than the Yahudim ("Jews") and the Gentiles who have not taken the mark of the beast) are earth dwellers - “vessels of wrath prepared for destruction” (Romans 9:22).